woodpecker-ci/woodpecker/docs/docs/30-administration/75-addons/20-creating-addons.md

 As long as there were no changes to Woodpecker's interfaces or they are backwards-compatible, you can easily compile the addon for multiple version by changing the version of `go.woodpecker-ci.org/woodpecker/woodpecker` using `go get` before compiling.

+## Logging

+The entrypoint receives a `zerolog.Logger` as input. **Do not use any other logging solution.** This logger follows the configuration of the Woodpecker instance and adds a special field `addon` to the log entries which allows users to find out which component is writing the log messages.

 ## Example structure

 ```go